 Please complete this form and return to the Nursing Program Director

 Name Date

-I have been counseled by the Nursing Program Chair and does not meet the requirements for the Baccalaureate of S completing this program will not be a graduate of the Unit receive the program's pin or diploma.
-Additionally, many recognize persons completing this option as being a Regist grant reciprocity (licensure by endorsement) to 30 Unit L the NCLEX-RN examination.
-The licensure resulting from changed at a later date. versity's nursing Degree.
-Students versity's nursing program and cannot states in the United States do not stered Nurse.
-Thus, many states will not VN students who have successfully passed
+requirements for the Baccalaureate of Science graduate of the University's nursing program states in the United States do not recognize many states will not grant reciprocity (licens am Chair and I understand that 30 unit option LVN does not me ce in Nursing Degree.
+Students completing this program will no a and cannot receive the program's pin or diploma.
+Additionally, to persons completing this option as being a Registered Nurse.
+Source by endorsement) to 30 Unit LVN students who have success censure resulting from completion of this option cannot be chan ot be a many Thus, ssfully

 Student's Name (Print) Date

 Student's Signature

 Chair of Nursing Program (Print) Date

 Chair of the Nursing Program's Signature